Registration

 Pass/Fail During Summer Sessions

-Currently enrolled Rice students can designate a summer course as Pass/Fail during the summer sessions, but can do so only by visiting the Office of the Registrar in person and completing a Pass/Fail Designation form.
-Similarly, conversions of summer Pass/Fail grades can only be done via paper form at the Office of the Registrar.
+Via ESTHER, currently enrolled Rice students can designate a summer course as a Pass/Fail during the summer sessions, or they may convert a summer Pass/Fail grade to the originally submitted letter grade.
 Students should adhere to the applicable Pass/Fail deadlines, as stated in the Academic Calendar.

 Auditing Courses During Summer Sessions

-As noted in Auditing Courses, currently enrolled Rice students may audit one or more summer courses at Rice at the cost of the auditor fee for Rice alumni (see the Tuition, Fees, and Expenses page of the Cashier's website).
+As noted in Auditing Courses, currently enrolled Rice students may audit one or more summer courses at Rice at the cost of the auditor fee for Rice alumni (see the Tuition, Fees, and Expenses page of the Bursar's Office website).